Roger Puigbò

-Roger Puigbò i Verdaguer (born March 20, 1978) is a track and field athlete from Spain.
+Roger Puigbò i Verdaguer (born 20 March 1978) is a Spanish track and field athlete.
 He has a disability and uses a wheelchair.
 He is a long-distance athlete, competing in wheelchair marathons around the world.
 Puigbo competed at the 2004 Summer Paralympics, 2008 Summer Paralympics, and 2012 Summer Paralympics.

 Personal

-Puigbo was born March 20, 1978, in Vic, Barcelona, has a disability, and uses a wheelchair.
+Puigbo was born 20 March 1978, in Vic, Barcelona, has a disability, and uses a wheelchair.

 Athletics

 Puigbo is a T53 wheelchair track and field athlete.